xcsp3team/PyCSP3-models/academic/Triangular/README.md

 of any size or orientation.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2015/2019/2022 Minizinc challenges.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+For the original MZN, no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data
   An integer n